This post is about how to do an in-depth bible study

 And that’s it, folks, 7 steps to an in-depth bible study.

-I want to leave with a word that the word of God is living and active.
+Lastly, I want to say that the word of God is living and active.

 I hope this post has encouraged you and given you more perspective on doing your bible study in-depth.